Getting Started with Jupyter Notebooks

 What’s a Jupyter Notebook?

 A Jupyter notebook is a specific filetype with the ending .ipynb, which records an interactive session with a Kernel.
-It made up of cells, which can either store one or more lines of code or formatted text.
+It is made up of cells, which can either store one or more lines of code or formatted text.
 When you run a cell – which evaluates the piece of code in the cell via the active kernel session – you can see its output after the calculation is done.
 This combination of communicating back and forth with a kernel and adding descriptive text makes this form of document very attractive.

 Jupyter Kernels